As a new parent, buying one of the best baby bottles is going to be at the top of your priority list.

 It is also resistant to wear and tear, considering how volatile the feeding process can be.

-However, because of its opaque nature, it becomes very important for the parent or the caretaker to gauge or measure the amount of liquid that is being filled inside.
+However, because of its opaque nature, it becomes very important for the parent to gauge or measure the amount of liquid that is being filled inside.

 3. Plastic Bottles